 Meet the Members

 Taylor Zurlinden, M.A.

 Taylor is currently a doctoral candidate in ClinicalHealth Psychology at East Carolina University.
 Taylor’s love for the outdoors developed while growing up in Northern Maine.
 Taylor has worked with patients across the lifespan, utilizing evidence-based treatments for a variety of clinical presentations.
 Taylor is most passionate about working with service members, both Active Duty and Veterans.
 Her research is focused on sleep and Traumatic Brain Injuries.
 When she’s not busy working on her PhD, you can find her enjoying biking or hiking with her husband and hound-dog Chester.

 Danielle (Miller) Hajdini LCSW

-I have a B.A. in Political Science and Telecommunications from Indiana University and a M.S.W.
+Danielle has a B.A. in Political Science and Telecommunications from Indiana University and an M.S.W.
 (Masters of Social Work) from Boston College.
-After 3 years of clinically supervised, postgraduate, real life work, I earned my clinical license to practice therapy independently in 2009; however, I have been working in the field of social work since 2001.
-I hold a LCSW in the state of Georgia (#CSW007037) and a LSCSW in the state of Kansas (#4263)
+After 3 years of clinically supervised, postgraduate, real-life work, she earned her clinical license to practice therapy independently in 2009; however, Danielle has been working in the field of social work since 2001.
+She holds a LCSW in the state of Georgia (#CSW007037) and an LSCSW in the state of Kansas (#4263)

 Brian Croft M.S